sfuerte/zbx-mssql/README.md

 # update
 Updated to pull multiple instances on one server.
 Tested for Powershell only on MS SQL 2014 and MS SQL 2016.

+# TODO
+-Add port number.
+-Test with MS SQL 2017 on Windows and Linux.

 # zbx-mssql

 Zabbix Template for monitoring and collecting Microsoft SQL Server statistics.